Thoughts from our team

 I have, since the 1990’s, focused my law practice on the representation of survivors of sexual abuse in claims for financial compensation.
 I’ve represented, or co-represented, hundreds of survivors of childhood abuse at the hands of clerics, teachers, doctors, social workers and other authority figures.
 I’m thus interested in what Ms. Garossino has to say.

 What she gets right is that the playing field in a civil trial is relatively level because, unlike a criminal trial, the defendant must give evidence.
 He can be forced to answer questions about the assaults, and to produce emails and other documents.
-The plaintiff may choose to be present while this interrogation takes place; can literally, in pre-trial discoveries, be sitting across a boardroom table from the abuser.
+The plaintiff may choose to be present while this interrogation takes place; literally, can be sitting across a boardroom table from the abuser.

 There are drawbacks, however, and not only the “catch” that Ms. Garossino identifies (“civil lawsuits are the playground of the rich”).
 That access to justice issue can sometimes be overcome, as I’ll explain below, by the lawyer working on a contingency fee arrangement.